What is User Activity Monitoring? How It Works, Benefits, Best Practices, and More

-User activity monitoring (UAM) solutions are software tools that monitor and track end user behavior on devices, networks, and other company-owned IT resources.
+User activity monitoring (UAM) is the monitoring and tracking of end user behavior on devices, networks, and other company-owned IT resources.
 Many organizations implement user activity monitoring tools to help detect and stop insider threats, whether unintentional or with malicious intent.
 The range of monitoring and methods utilized depends on the objectives of the company.

 By implementing user activity monitoring, enterprises can more readily identify suspicious behavior and mitigate risks before they result in data breaches, or at least in time to minimize damages.
 Sometimes called user activity tracking, user activity monitoring is a form of surveillance, but serves as a proactive review of end user activity to determine misuse of access privileges or data protection policies either through ignorance or malicious intent.